- 1 Introduction

 Nonetheless, there remains questions regarding the benefit of widespread screening and concern regarding over-diagnosis and over-treatment in screened populations.
 Regardless, for those men who are offered a PSA screening test, counselling prior to testing is essential.

-The current standard method for diagnosing prostate cancer is through biopsies of prostatic tissue, with two potential methods:
+The current standard method for diagnosing prostate cancer is through biopsies of prostatic tissue: Although there are two potential methods, there is a general trend towards performing only transperineal due to the decreased risk of infection:

 Repeat prostate biopsy after previous negative biopsy is recommended for men with rising or persistently elevated PSA and/or suspicious DRE.